quasus/csrt-py/report.md

 performance, a Gauss-uniform grid performs not worse than the default one and sometimes better (marked *n/u* in the table below).

+The scale estimate may be improved by means of interpolation (not included in the table below).

 As for the accurasy, we measure the mean IOU over the first 100 frames and the number of frames processed before IOU hits 0.33.